 I learned how to make tamales by teaching myself.
 I read a few recipes, asked a lot of questions, and had some years where I couldn’t believe how things went so incredibly wrong in terms of the quantities I prepared.
 In fact, even this year, I waay over purchased meat.
 But no matter: the excess will be made into enchiladas, or worked into some other holiday feast when the boys come home.
 Nothing will go to waste.

 The trickiest part will be how to assemble the masa, which is a tactile skill that I explain in another recipe.
-Small mom and pop shops that make fresh nixtamal are fw and far between anymore, even here on the Mexican border.
+Small mom and pop shops that make fresh nixtamal are few and far between anymore, even here on the Mexican border.
 I have been buying fresh masa at the grocery store now.
-It has a bit of preservatives added to it so it doen’t ferment the way tortilla shop masa would.
+It has a bit of preservatives added to it so it doesn’t ferment the way tortilla shop masa would.
 The quality of fresh masa from the supermarket is very good.

 Use the Best Ingredients for Making Tamales

 Farm raised pork is always my choice, but again, if you can’t find it, use the best quality pork you can find.
 You can try differect meat combinations, but keep the quantities close to what I have listed below.